devkokov/get-chem/README.md

 ## Introduction

 This piece of software is meant for numerical optimization for low or high-dimensionality problems.
-It generates test cases as inputs, calls WEKA predictive models (Java) to estimate outputs and then compares the mathematical closesness/distance of these outputs comapred to benchmark(s).
-The user can specify the input variables (min/incremeant/max values), WEKA models need to be premade, and outputs are user-specified.
+It generates test cases as inputs, calls WEKA predictive models (Java) to estimate outputs and then compares the mathematical closeness/distance of these outputs compared to benchmark(s).
+The user can specify the input variables (min/increment/max values), WEKA models need to be pre-made, and outputs are user-specified.
 Once outputs are estimated and benchmark(s) given, all is held in memory to standardise and perform Euclidean distance estimating between the two.
 The software then seeks a MySQL database to store results and report.

 The Feature Scaling method (formula below) is used for normalising the data prior to calculating Euclidean distances.